 • One signed copy of the Diverse Minds Agreement as well as Consent Agreement (per student)

-• One 150-250 word biography describing the student and their interest in Diverse Minds
+• One 150-250 word biography describing themselves and their interest in Diverse Minds

-REMINDER: Students working in pairs must each submit their own copy of the Diverse Minds Agreement as well as Consent Agreement, and write their own bio.
+REMINDER: Students working in pairs must EACH submit their own copy of the Diverse Minds Agreement and Consent Form in addition to each writing their own bios.

 BE AWARE THAT YOUR ENTRY WILL BE DISQUALIFIED IF: